SKIP TO:

 Atlantic Ballroom 1

-In this high-impact session, you’ll meet the passionate young changemakers who are rewriting the campus narrative—leading with facts, fueled by purpose, and proud to be Zionists.
+In this high-impact session, you’ll meet the passionate changemakers who are rewriting the campus narrative—leading with facts, fueled by purpose, and proud to be Zionists.
 This is more than advocacy.
-We are equipping students with the tools, training, and confidence to rise above hate, stand strong for Israel, and make a real impact.
+We are equipping students and staff with the tools, training, and confidence to rise above hate, stand strong for Israel, and make a real impact.
 This is a movement.
 And we are winning.

 Speakers: